Minnowo/Cute-1.8.9-Mod/README.md

 If you can't open Eclipse because the jdk version do the following:
 - Open the start menu
-- Search for and open 'View advanced system settings'
+- Search for and open `View advanced system settings`
-- Then click 'Environment Variables'
+- Then click `Environment Variables`
-- Under 'System variables' double click the value for 'JAVA_HOME' and make sure it points to "C:\Program Files\Eclipse Adoptium\jdk-17...-hotspot" ( or whereever you installed jdk-17)
+- Under 'System variables' double click the value for `JAVA_HOME` and make sure it points to "C:\Program Files\Eclipse Adoptium\jdk-17...-hotspot" ( or whereever you installed jdk-17)

 Clone the repo and a terminal in the folder. (you can see for more details [README.txt](./gradlew-instructions.txt))